eregs/eregs.github.io/_pages/theming.md

 identically named file in your `static/regulations/` directory and it will replace the file in the base application.
 In this way, you can modify stylesheets, images, etc. when building the frontend.

-There is also a key extension point for stylesheets:
-`static/regulations/css/less/module/custom.less` exists to be overridden.
-Use it to declare your own custom style sheet modules for additional structure.

 The `compile_frontend` command generates output indicating which files are being overridden.